JDViz/CuLipSum/README.md

 2023/04/09 - Output generator complete\
 2023/04/11 - Input mechanism & page complete\
 2023/04/14 - Version 1 is done and ready to submit to Firefox.\
-2023/04/15 - More Sanitation and streamlined initial content load.
+2023/04/15 - More Sanitation and streamlined initial content load.\
+2023/04016 - Removed content scripts call from the manifest.json.

 ---